meuleman/epilogos/README.md

 <br>

-<p>The argument to this flag is the patht to the file you would like to read data from.</p>
+<p>The argument to this flag is the path to the file you would like to read data from.</p>

 ```bash
 e.g. $ simsearch -s data/simsearch/male/scores_male_s1_matrix_chr1.txt.gz